FAQS Locations Call Email

 • There are things that can affect how effective it is (such as vomiting, diarrhoea and other medications)

 You can get the contraceptive pill from Umbrella clinics and pharmacies, and GPs can prescribe the pill for you.
+For advice about missed pills, please see the contraception FAQs.

 Not sure which type of contraception is right for you?
 Worried because you’ve had sex without a condom?
 Let us help you choose the right option.